 Traditionally, this involved the therapist accompanying the person onto an actual flight, but these days virtual reality can be used to simulate the various onboard conditions.

-Studies suggest that controlled exposure is an effective treatment for a flying phobia with participants reporting significantly reduced flight-related anxiety and an increased likelihood of flying again at a follow-up assessment.
+Studies suggest that controlled exposure is an effective treatment for a flying phobia with participants reporting significantly reduced flight-related anxiety and an

 2. Cognitive Behavioral Therapy (CBT)

 CBT helps people to change how they think about things they are afraid of.
 In CBT, people learn to question negative thoughts and emotions to see if they are realistic and helpful.
 If they are not, then these thoughts must be corrected so that they don’t develop into negative behavior patterns.

 3. Pharmacological treatment

 Medication is sometimes prescribed on a temporary basis to treat the symptoms of a flying phobia, such as anxiety and nausea.
 These drugs are usually taken shortly before a flight.
 They include: